-Wisconsin Watch, a nonprofit newsroom, is partnering with Gigafact to produce fact briefs — bite-sized fact checks of trending claims.
-Sign up for our newsletter for more stories straight to your inbox.
+Wisconsin Watch partners with Gigafact to produce fact briefs — bite-sized fact checks of trending claims.
+Read our methodology to learn how we check claims.

 Yes.

-Robert Spindell, the Vice Chair of the Wisconsin Elections Commission, wrote in an email,
+Robert Spindell, the vice chair of the Wisconsin Elections Commission, wrote in an email,

 “We can be especially proud of the City of Milwaukee (80.2% Dem Vote) casting 37,000 less votes than cast in the 2018 election with the major reduction happening in the overwhelming Black and Hispanic areas.”